bebraw/libtemplate.js/_README.md

 * `description` contains a brief (80-100) description of your project.
 This is something you would use as your GitHub project description.
 * `nick` is the nickname you use at GitHub (github.com/\<nick\>)
 * `author` is your full name as an author.
-If there are multiple authors, send me a pull request.
+You may alternatively use multiple authors if you want to.
 * `license` is the license of your project.
-If there are multiple in use, send me a pull request.
+You may alternatively use multiple if you want to.
 * `version` refers to the version number of your library.
 * `jquery` refers to version of jQuery to load.
 If it is empty, it won't be loaded at all in the demo.